 - Periodic check: SecMaster periodically executes the default check plan or the check plans you configure. - Immediate check: You can start check items in all security standards or a specific check plan anytime.

-This topic describes how to start an immediate baseline check plan.
+This topic describes how to start an immediate baseline inspection.
+You can select the following check types: